andyrooger/Django-cms-Anchor-Plugins/README.markdown

 Creates a table of contents including pages and optionally anchors from each page under the chosen root (and possibly including the root).

-If the user has JavaScript enabled they should be able to expand and collapse tree nodes freely.
+If the user has JavaScript enabled (and jQuery included) then they should be able to expand and collapse tree nodes freely.